puksh/webfishingCollection/README.md

 ## features

-- **Dynamic Fish Tables**: displays fish based on selected habitat tab - with vue.js!
+- **dynamic fish tables**: displays fish based on selected habitat tab - with vue.js!
+- **see funny trivia**: look through every caught text in the game! ( missing some rn :| )
-- **Interactive Circles**: track your progress by clicking the circles!
+- **interactive circles**: track your progress by clicking the circles!
-- **Local Storage**: caught status is saved in your browser's local storage for persistence!
+- **local storage**: caught status is saved in your browser's local storage for persistence!

 ## project setup
 ```sh